VoIP Cost Savings: How Small Businesses Cut Phone Costs

 3. Migrate to a Cloud-Based PBX

 Certain items in the office are easy to upgrade – computers, furniture, even an old copy machine.
 Others appear much more daunting, like the phone system.
 When was the last time you upgraded your phone system?
 Maybe never.
 Until recent years, there wasn’t an obvious reason to fix a phone system that simply “wasn’t broken”.
-Now that there are cloud based phone systems that use VoIP, there’s a much higher financial incentive to consider an upgrade.
+Now that cloud-based phone systems using VoIP are widely available, there’s a much stronger financial incentive to consider an upgrade.

 How is it possible that the cost savings are so substantial?